What to do on GCSE Results Day

-If you are at all unsure about whether to consider retaking a subject, it's always wise to speak to your teachers or a careers adviser and find out the latest information.
+If you are unsure about whether to consider retaking a subject, it's wise to speak to your teachers or a careers adviser and find out the latest information.

 GCSE exam retakes usually take place in the next available exam season.
 For most subjects, this will be next summer.
 For English and maths, there is an opportunity to retake in November.

 If you think there may have been a mistake with your marking and you are confident that you performed better in an exam than is reflected in the grade you were awarded, you could investigate the possibility of having your exam paper remarked by an examiner.
-Before you consider this as a possibilty, it is absolutely essential to have a discussion with your subject teachers, exams officer or head of year.
+Before you consider this, it is absolutely essential to have a discussion with your subject teachers, exams officer or head of year.